CryptoBridge shutting down

 What is CryptoBridge?

-Launched in July 2017, CryptoBridge is a decentralized cryptocurrency exchange that allows you to trade bitcoin and more than 150 other altcoins.
+Launched in July 2017, CryptoBridge is a decentralised cryptocurrency exchange that allows you to trade bitcoin and over 150 other altcoins.
 The platform runs on top of the BitShares network, which can process up to 100,000 transactions per second and allows users to always retain control of the private keys to their funds.
 Rather than relying on one BitShares gateway, CryptoBridge uses a federated distributed network of gateways which operates worldwide to remove the risk of any single point of failure.

 The development of CryptoBridge is closely linked to BridgeCoin, a scrypt mineable coin that was created in July 2017 to fund the development of CryptoBridge.
 BridgeCoin holders can “stake” their coins to receive 50% of all CryptoBridge profits.

-CryptoBridge is a global decentralized exchange accessible from countries all around the world, including Canada.
+CryptoBridge is a global decentralised exchange accessible from countries all around the world, including Singapore.

 Which payment methods are accepted?

 CryptoBridge only accepts cryptocurrency deposits.
-Fiat currency transfers are not available, so you’ll need to look elsewhere if you want to buy any cryptocurrency using Canadian dollars (CAD).
+Fiat currency transfers are not available, so you’ll need to look elsewhere if you want to buy any cryptocurrency using Singapore dollars (SGD).

 How much will it cost me to use CryptoBridge?